 Best feature: The mix of sites searched is strong, including sites travelers may not know about.

 Google’s hotel search tool is done by simply searching “hotels in (insert city here)” on Google.com.
 It’s integrated into Google Maps, making it very different from any of the other sites listed here.
 Hotel locations are marked by prices on a map, rather than name or any other identifying characteristic.
 From there, Google’s tool is a fairly price-forward metasearch, which is what metasearch should be.
 Clicking a price displays the hotel’s name, features, and booking options.
 Overall, Google offers a powerful, no-frills option for travelers who don’t want all the hard-sell aspects of OTAs and more commercial metasearch tools.
 And it too surfaces that low with-coupon price from Agoda.

 Best feature: Location is important when choosing a hotel, and Google Maps integration—with satellite and street view—allows you to easily factor that into your search.

 More from SmarterTravel:

-- Deceptive Hidden Hotel Fees to Avoid
+- 7 Deceptive Hidden Hotel Fees to Avoid

 Editor’s note: This story was originally published in 2016.
-It has been updated to reflect the most current information.
+It was updated in 2019 to reflect the most current information.